stjude-rust-labs/sprocket.bio/user-guides/configuration.md

 ## Options

-Rhile configuration is something we intend to put more effort into solving in the future, our existing documentation on what configuration options exist is lacking at the moment.
+While configuration is something we intend to put more effort into solving in the future, our existing documentation on what configuration options exist is lacking at the moment.
 You can expect this documentation to be updated as we make progress in that area.
 In the meantime, the best way to see what options